-Figure 9: The waveform similarity method showing the interchange of the EW and Z components (a) at the AAE05 station.
-Daily amplitude means (b) of all three components at the AAE05 station during June – July, 2015 indicated the interchange of all three components.
+Figure 9: The Waveform similarity method showing the interchange of the EW and Z components (a) at the AAE05 station.
+Daily amplitude means (b) of all three components at the AAE05 station during June – July 2015 indicate the interchange of all three components.
 Vertical dashed lines show dates of station servicing.